wusyong/jajajvm/README.md

 ## Reference

-Jajajvm is based on refernce of [piitfulvm](https://github.com/jserv/PitifulVM)
+Jajajvm is based on reference of [pitifulvm](https://github.com/jserv/PitifulVM)